 Having water on the job site can also produce unsafe working conditions.
 Not only is groundwater a tripping hazard for workers but standing water is a breeding ground for mosquitoes and other pests.
 Dewatering tanks help eliminate these issues, not only safeguarding your worker’s health but also following environmental regulations.

 Dewatering tanks have environmental benefits.

 Environmental protection plays a key role in most markets and industries these days, including construction.
-With the government imposing stricter laws around the disposal of wastewater, it is more important than ever that we find environmental friendly solutions for its elimination.
+With the government imposing stricter laws around the disposal of wastewater, it is more important than ever that we find environmentally friendly solutions for its elimination.
 Dewatering is an eco-friendly, as well as economical, solution for many companies.